dkolbly/go-logging/README.md

 	// Run one with debug setup for "test" and one with error. for _, level := range []logging.Level{logging.DEBUG, logging.ERROR} {
+		// note that SetLevel should be called _after_
+                // configuring the backend, since these settings
-		logging.SetLevel(level, "test")
+                // actually get pushed into the backed logging.SetLevel(level, "test")

 		log.Critical("crit")